Quick Facts About Blepharoplasty Procedures

 How Is the Blepharoplasty Procedure Performed?

-To perform upper blepharoplasty, Dr. Miller will first make incisions in the natural creases of the eyelids, helping to limit the visibility of post-operative scarring.
+To perform blepharoplasty, Dr. Miller will first make incisions in the natural creases of the eyelids, helping to limit the visibility of post-operative scarring.
 He will then carefully remove excess skin as well as strategically resculpt and/or excise fat throughout the lids.
-If necessary, Dr. Miller will also reconstruct or tighten loose tissues to restore proper positioning of the lid and its supportive structures.
-Finally, he will smooth out the remaining skin and suture the incisions closed.
+If necessary, he will also reconstruct or tighten loose tissues to restore proper positioning of the lid and its supportive structures.
+Finally, Dr. Miller will smooth out the remaining skin and suture the incisions closed.

-In most cases, both upper and lower blepharoplasty are performed at a surgical facility under general anesthesia.
+In most cases, blepharoplasty is performed at a surgical facility under general anesthesia.

 What Can I Expect During Recovery from Blepharoplasty?